emiliodicaprio/xhptdc8_babel/util/README.md

      rising : true
 ```

-When an element is repeated, then the last occurance value will apply.</br>
+When an element is repeated, then the _first_ occurance value will apply, and the rest will be ignored.</br>
-_For example_: in the follwoing YAML, `rising` will be applied as _false_
+_For example_: in the follwoing YAML, `rising` will be applied as _true_
 ```YAML
 manager_config:
  device_configs: